stefan-hoeck/dire/README.md

 # dire

-A library for discrete functional reactive programming
+A library for discrete functional reactive programming with a focus on referential transparency.

 ## Building *dire*

-In order to build the library, sbt version 0.12.0 or above is needed.
-In order to create a single executable .jar file, use the `one-jar` command.
+In order to build the library, sbt version 0.13.0 or above is needed.
+In order to create a single executable .jar file, use the `oneJar` command.
+As multiple main classes are detected you will be asked to choose one.
 The executable can then be found under

-./example/target/scala-2.10/dire-example[scala-version]-[version]-one-jar.jar
+./example/target/scala-[scala-version]/dire-example[scala-version]-[version]-one-jar.jar

 ## Examples